Long-term results of desarterization and mucopexy in the treatment of hemorrhoids of stage II-III

 About the authors

-Maxim A. Popovcev
+Maxim A. Popovtsev

 I.M.
-Sechenov First Moscow State Medical University (Sechenov University), Moscow, Russian Federation
+Sechenov First Moscow State Medical University (Sechenov University)

 Author for correspondence.